mobilephone724/hugoBlog/content/posts/HowToCreateABlogWithHugo/index.md

 ### create a repo

 The repo's name must be like `hugoAuthor.github.io` and visibility must be `public`

+find `baseURL = "http://example.org/"` in, config.toml, modify the value to your github website like `baseURL = "https://hugoAuthor.github.io/"`

 ### push your blog to github page